What are the health benefits of asparagus?

 Asparagus is loaded with vitamins and minerals and it is also a diuretic.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of asparagus, some of the potential health benefits associated with its consumption, and any risks and precautions people should be aware of.
+This MNT Knowledge Center article is part of a collection of features on the health benefits of popular foods.

 Nutritional breakdown of asparagus